What is the primary goal of a compliance program in healthcare?

 Prepare for the Ethics in Health (EH) Care Questionnaire Test with comprehensive flashcards and multiple-choice questions.
 Unlock in-depth explanations to boost your readiness.

 The primary goal of a compliance program in healthcare is to discover, prevent, and correct illegal and unethical actions.
-This focus is crucial because healthcare organizations face numerous regulations and standards that they must adhere to in order to ensure ethical and legal practices.
-Compliance programs are designed to establish policies and procedures that guide employees in performing their duties within lawful and ethical boundaries.
+This focus is essential because healthcare organizations operate under strict regulations and laws that govern their practices.
+A compliance program aims to ensure that the organization adheres to these laws, ethical standards, and internal policies, thereby safeguarding both the patients and the institution itself.

 Subscribe